top of page

 Spectacular Spider-Man Season 1

-Leans into the Saturday morning cartoon look without sacrificing the comic book action.
-I particularly love the take on Tombstone.
-Venom is a fresh mix of Ultimate & 616.
-An impressive foundation setting a high bar for the series.
+They lean into the Saturday morning cartoon look without sacrificing the comic book action.
+I particularly love this take on Tombstone.
+Venom is a fresh mix of Ultimate and 616 universes.
+It's an impressive foundation setting a high bar for the series going forward.

 Premiere: Mar 8, 2008